RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Hide taskbar (requires restart)** _(Windows only)_

 With this setting enabled, the taskbar will be hidden when launching ES-DE, and it will be restored when the application exits.
-This can make for a more seamless experience as the taskbar could otherwise flash by briefly when launching and when returning from games.
-But it can potentially cause issues on some Windows installations so it's disabled by default.
+This can make for a more seamless experience as the taskbar could otherwise flash by briefly when launching and returning from games.

 **macOS Monterey VSync bug workaround** _(macOS only and hopefully only temporary)_